Construction Providers

 - Permit and inspection notation — whether the contractor has documented experience pulling permits and coordinating inspections under local AHJ (Authority Having Jurisdiction) requirements

-Permit-related notation is a meaningful listing attribute in the glazing sector.
+Permit-related notation is a meaningful provider attribute in the glazing sector.
 Under the IBC and most state building codes, glazing work on commercial structures above certain thresholds requires a permit, and the work must pass inspection before occupancy.
-Contractors who routinely pull permits and work through AHJ inspection processes represent a distinct qualification tier from those whose work falls below permit thresholds.
-Listings reflect this distinction where documentation supports it.
+Contractors who routinely pull permits and work through AHJ inspection processes represent a distinct qualification level from those whose work falls below permit thresholds.
+Providers reflect this distinction where documentation supports it.